sigstore/rekor-tiles/SHARDING.md

 Note: You should omit `key_name`, which will be set to a default value of `checkpoint-signer-key-encryption-key`.

+Note: You should omit `bucket_id_length`, which will append a random UUID to the bucket name to make it unguessable, so that read traffic must go through the load balancer.

 Modules should be named based on the year and how many shards have been created in the year.
 For example, the module should be named `tiles_tlog_log2026_1` for the first shard in 2026.
 We'll